Kevinnota/NED-flow/docs/source/index.rst

    drwxrwsr-x 9 kevin_nota genetics_g      4096 Aug 15 14:24 ../
    -rw-rw-r-- 1 kevin_nota genetics_g  90644805 Aug 15 14:00 ERR1883475_in_clean.dust.fastq.gz
    -rw-rw-r-- 1 kevin_nota genetics_g 406210349 Aug 15 14:10 ERR1883480_in_clean.dust.fastq.gz

+..  important:: Do not add new samples after mapping

+   NED-flow is setup to be easily updated.
+For making it easy it comes at the cost that no new samples can be added to the run after the first mapping has started.
+This is becasue NED-flow is concatinating all reads before mapping and then checking with the database if a assembly has been mapped to or not.
+NED-flow does not check which samples/reads have been mapped.
+For new samples, make a new directory.
+It is possible to classify reads over multuple run directories.

 Detailed documentation
 ====================================